Jaffer-sadiq/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 9. Navigate to the browser tab with your flow test running.
 After a short delay, you should see the flow running.
 This is where you can catch any issues in the flow or confirm that it ran successfully.

-After a short delay, you should see an email in your inbox, since you populated John Doe's email as your personal email.
+   >**Note**: After a short delay, you should see an email in your inbox, since you populated John Doe's email as your personal email.
 Note that it may go to your Junk Email folder.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
 > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.